 Is there going to be a chance of seeing the Northern Lights tonight?

-Weather experts have given their verdicts on if people will be able to see the Northern Lights on Sunday night
+Weather experts have given their verdict on if people will be able to see the Northern Lights on Monday night

-Could Sunday night be third time lucky for Brits who have so far failed to catch the dazzling pink and green light show of the aurora borealis over their heads?
+Could Monday night be fourth time lucky for Britons who have so far failed to catch the dazzling pink and green light show of the aurora borealis over their heads?

-Fortunately for those unlucky few, judging by the swathes of pictures of the phenomenon shared on social media, the huge geomagnetic storm will continue until at least Monday.
+The huge geomagnetic storm that sparked a flood of stunning pictures and videos on social media looks set to continue until at least Monday.

 Is there going to be a Northern Lights show tonight?

-The Met Office reported a cluster of thunderstorms pushing northwards on Sunday night that would likely hamper any viewings in eastern Wales and The Midlands.

-Meanwhile, AuroraWatch UK, a group of scientists from Lancaster University issued a yellow alert on Sunday morning, indicating the Northern Lights could be visible to the naked eye in some areas and more widely through camera equipment.
+The spectacle was seen across the UK and in parts of Europe after an extreme geomagnetic storm caused them to be more visible, the US National Oceanic and Atmospheric Administration (NOAA) explained.

-BBC weather expert Simon King said: “Forecasters at NOAA and the Met Office Space Weather centre are predicting the arrival of another strong CME [Further Coronal Mass Ejections] on Sunday and into Monday.
+BBC weather expert Simon King said on Sunday: “Forecasters at NOAA and the Met Office Space Weather centre are predicting the arrival of another strong CME [coronal mass ejections, which cause geomagnetic storms] on Sunday and into Monday.”

-“Geomagnetic activity is expected to be strong to severe (G4) with a chance of an increase at times to extreme (G5).

-“Therefore, for another chance to see the aurora – anywhere in the UK - you might want to keep an eye on things on Sunday night.”
+Yet for Monday, the Aurora Watch forecast doesn’t predict any significant activity in the evening and so the possibility of seeing the Northern Lights is expected to wane in the coming days.

+However, Dr Greg Brown, an astronomer at the Royal Observatory Greenwich, told MailOnline: “There are signs of another storm approaching within the next few days, which might boost the aurorae again.

 Where have the Northern Lights been spotted?